The CIA (Finally) Joins Twitter

 But those are just the external problems.
 The folks manning this account have internal threats that are likely more terrifying.
 One can only imagine the oversight and second-guessing that could, and almost certainly does, exist in that environment.
 Running any corporate or government social media account is stressful but few come with stakes this high.
 These are tweets that often have to be carefully constructed, reviewed, considered, re-constructed, re-reviewed, and re-considered before ever seeing the light of day.

 That being said there is still room for the CIA to build an engaging, entertaining, and informative feed.
-It doesn't have to be endless stream of links to dry press releases on cia.gov.
-The Spy Museum is an excellent example of tone and content that CIA could adopt if and when it wants to loosen up a bit.
-There are very few organizations in the world sitting on content that can match the CIA's archives.
+It doesn’t have to be endless stream of links to dry press releases on cia.gov.
+The Spy Museum is an excellent example of tone and content that CIA could adopt when it wants to loosen up a bit.
+There are very few organizations in the world sitting on content that can match the CIA’s archives.
 The present is mostly off limits but the agency has occupied a unique place in history.
-I hope that here they can put that history to good use and deepen the public's understanding of intelligence and its necessity.
+I hope that here they can put that history to good use and deepen the public’s understanding of intelligence and its necessity.